-• Reduce the Frame Rate from 22ms to 11ms if you are using digital servos.
-If you are using analog servos choose 22ms.
+- Reduce the Frame Rate from 22ms to 11ms if you are using digital servos.
+If you are using analog servos choose 22ms. - The DX18 will automatically use fastest speed the receiver can handle.
+You may have to manually slow it down because of analog servos.